truewebartisans/1wa.co/content/posts/how-to-git-clone-private-repository.md

 ## Introduction

 Welcome!
-This is another article in the “How to” series.

-This time, we will try to do without magic!
+The “How to” series continue.
+Today, we busted huge problem with GitHub: clone private repository to VDS.

 ### Objectives of the article

 1. Show one of the easiest ways to clone your private GitHub repository;
 2. Train your console skills;

-## Let's clone it!
+## Prepare setup

 First, generate SSH key on your VDS: